PedroZappa/42_fractol/README.md

 ___
 ### Mandatory Features

+* **General**
 	* The program must take the type of the fractal to be displayed as a parameter and any other relevant option.
 	* The program must display the fractal in the window powered by `minilibx`.
 	* The project must contain a `Makefile` that compiles all sources.
-It must nor relink.
+It must not relink.
 	* Global variables are forbidden.

 * **Rendering**
 	* The program must offer the Julia and Mandelbrot sets.